-Northern Michigan University The Commons Conference Presentations 7-22-2015 How does "collaboration" occur at all?
-Remarks on epistemological issues related to understanding / working with 'the other' Don Faust Northern Michigan University Judith Puncochar Northern Michigan University Follow this and additional works at: http://commons.nmu.edu/facwork_conferencepresentations Part of the Cognition and Perception Commons, Epistemology Commons, Logic and Part of the Cognition and Perception Commons, Epistemology Commons, Logic and foundations of mathematics Commons, Social Psychology Commons, and the Theory and Philosophy Commons Recommended Citation Faust, D., & Puncochar, J. (July 22-25, 2015).
+Northern Michigan University The Commons

+Conference Presentations

+7-22-2015

 How does "collaboration" occur at all?
+Remarks on epistemological issues related to understanding / working with 'the other'

+Don Faust Northern Michigan University

+Judith Puncochar Northern Michigan University, jpuncoch@nmu.edu

+Follow this and additional works at: http://commons.nmu.edu/facwork\conferencepresentations Part of the Cognition and Perception Commons, Educational Psychology Commons, Logic and Foundations Commons, Other Applied Mathematics Commons, Social Psychology Commons, Theory and Philosophy Commons, and the Theory, Knowledge and Science Commons

+Recommended Citation

+Faust, D., & Puncochar, J. (July 22-25, 2015).
+How does "collaboration" occur at all?
 Remarks on epistemological issues related to understanding / working with 'the other'.
 Society for Values in Higher Education, 91st Annual Meeting: Working Together?
 Collaboration and the Future of Higher Education, Western Kentucky University, Bowling Green, KY.

 This Conference Presentation is brought to you for free and open access by The Commons.
 It has been accepted for inclusion in Conference Presentations by an authorized administrator of The Commons.
-For more information, please contact kclumpne@nmu.edu,kmcdonou@nmu.edu, mburgmei@nmu.edu, bsarjean@nmu.edu.
+For more information, please contact kclumpne@nmu.edu,kmcdonou@nmu.edu,bsarjean@nmu.edu.

 HOW DOES "COLLABORATION" OCCUR AT ALL?
-REMARKS ON EPISTEMOLOGICAL ISSUES RELATED TO UNDERSTANDING / WORKING WITH THE OTHER Don Faust Department of Mathematics and Computer Science & Judith Puncochar School of Education, Leadership, and Public Service Northern Michigan University dfaust@nmu.edu / jpuncoch@nmu.edu Society for Values in Higher Education 91st Annual Meeting Working Together?
+REMARKS ON EPISTEMOLOGICAL ISSUES RELATED TO UNDERSTANDING / WORKING WITH THE OTHER

+Don Faust

+Department of Mathematics and Computer Science

+&

+Judith Puncochar

+School of Education, Leadership, and Public Service

+Northern Michigan University

+dfaust@nmu.edu / jpuncoch@nmu.edu

+Society for Values in Higher Education

+91st Annual Meeting

+Working Together?